Invasive Lobular Carcinoma and Lobular Carcinoma In-Situ

-Breast Cancer Lesions may originate anywhere in the breast, but are most often found either in the ducts, or the lobules.
+Breast cancer lesions may originate anywhere in the breast, but they most often occur either in the breast ducts, or the lobules.

-Lobular carcinoma is more difficult to visualize on mammo and ultrasound
+Lobular carcinoma is more difficult to see on Mammogram and Ultrasound

 Calcifications are not necessarily relevant indicators with LCIS

-If histological features of LCIS are ‘grade 2’, an excisional biopsy is warranted
+If histological features of LCIS are ‘grade 2’, an excisional biopsy is necessary

-Grading of lobular carcinoma in situ is often based on several pathologic features, including nuclear grade, necrosis, and pleomorphism.
-The informal ‘three-tier‘ grading system used for LCIS, described below, is not uniformly among all laboratories and hospitals.
-One of the ways in which these different LCIS grades have been established has been the percentage of time that LCIS subsequently needs to be ‘upstaged‘, following the initial diagnosis.
-When LCIS is given a grade of 2 or higher, a follow up excisional biopsy is frequently recommended.
+When specialists grade LCIS at a grade of 2 or higher, a follow up excisional biopsy is frequently necessary.
 Invasive ductal carcinoma can occur in up to 18% or more or grade 1 and 2 LCIS, when analyzed from only core needle biopsy specimens.
-So, a follow up excisional biopsy, which is unfortunately more inconvenient and is a surgical procedure with some cosmetic effects to the breast, is something that has to be seriously considered when the informal LCIS is about ‘grade 2‘.
+So, a follow up excisional biopsy, which is unfortunately more inconvenient and is a surgical procedure with some cosmetic effects to the breast, is something to seriously consider when the informal LCIS is about grade 2.

 Florid LCIS may be more aggressive than ‘classic’ LCIS